SamuelKasper/LoRaWAN-Web-App/ReadMe.md

 # This project was implemented as a part of my bachelor thesis.
->Goal was the implementation of an intelligent wateringsystem based on LoRaWAN.
+>The goal was to implement a prototype of an intelligent irrigation system based on LoRaWAN.

 ## Implementation
 ### Frontend